cpressey/Ahead-of-Time-eval/README.md

 We also avoid the phrase "compile-time" as is technically inaccurate, as we might never actually compile the given code; instead we say "ahead of time".

+#### Footnote 4

+There are several approaches that can be taken.
+The language can be designed to only be capable of expressing such functions; the properties can be specified as part of a type system; we can use abstract interpretation to conservatively infer these properties; or we can simply assume that any function that is not referentially transparent and always terminating will be marked as such by the programmer and that any incorrect marking is a bug just like any other bug.

+#### Footnote 5

+In most languages we ought to be able to proceed, for the most part, in a bottom-up
+fashion: when we have reduced a function application to a constant, consider whether the function application containing this new constant, is itself constant, and so on.
+But we should take care with where names are used; if an expression that a name is bound to is reduced to a constant, all the sites where that name is referenced should also be checked to see if those sites can now be reduced to constants.